parmitage/primer-proto/README.md

 Inside the tarball you'll find the following folders:

-src/       - the ML source code for Primer emacs/     - an Emacs major mode for Primer examples/  - some example Primer programs
+src/       - the OCaml source code for Primer emacs/     - an Emacs major mode for Primer examples/  - some example Primer programs
 README.md  - this file